steconcas15/PROJECT_CPSA_2026/README.md

 | `SUDDEN_DROP_WINDOW_SEC` | `0.40 s` | Duration of the analysis window for sudden drop detection |
 | `REFRACTORY_SEC` | `5.0 s` | Minimum time between any two consecutive events |
 | `HISTORY_WINDOW_SEC` | `30.0 s` | Length of the circular history deques used for baseline estimation |

-### Recommended tuning workflow

-The most efficient starting point is an annotated session: record the BlueCoin CSV logs (gyroscope and accelerometer separately), replay them through the offline script `drowsiness_detection.py` included in the repository, and inspect the three-panel plot (pitch, angular velocity, Δθ).
-Lower the thresholds until all known events are captured, then raise them until false positives in the baseline driving segment (typically the first 30–50 seconds with no drowsiness) disappear.

 ---